xiaoqiangkx/cpp_primer/README.md

 ```

 **When should we make our copy-initialization?**

 There are pointer members which need to copy data, or we want to do some extra job besides copy members one by one.

+When Do we need override direct-initialization.
+When We need to allocate data, make a unique id and so on.

+**How to avoid direct-initialization?**

+Make a private dirrect initialization function declaration, then friend class\function and object can not use it.

 Scope